jpniederer/Dev-eryday/_drafts/making-csharp-more-object-oriented-review.markdown

 Sequences
 -----------
+Wrapping code in a foreach or similar loops makes code hard to reason about the purpose, difficult to prove its correctness, and makes finding bugs a challenge.
+For these reasons we should aspire to not use loop structures.
+A sequence should be able to loop through itself.
+In .NET languages, LINQ extension methods can be created to replace loops.
+LINQ versions often require less code to write and are far more readable than their loop counterpart.

 Splitting Structure and Operations
 -----------
+The Composite Pattern is a means of building a collection of objects of the same type into a new object that implements the same interface.
+We can act on the composite object in the same ways we can the standard one since the same interface is used for both objects.
+Concrete classes need to be given meaningful names.
+For instance, we should prefer to present a type Painters for storing a collection of Painter objects over presenting IEnumerable<Painter> to consumers.

 Strategy Objects and Algorithms
 -----------
+Algorithms that vary in time can be turned into objects.
+By turning algorithms into objects, we can use them as interchangable pieces and call the right one based on the current circumstances.
+We should favor composition over inheritance, because composition is more flexible.
+Inheritance can be added to improve the consuming client code readability.
+Sometimes algorithms can be made general.
+We should do this when possible to avoid duplicate code and take advantage of similarity.
+Refactor code one step at a time in order to improve the system's design.
+When changes need to be made, add a class to achieve the desired result.
+Leave the existing classes the same, this idea follows along with the [Open Closed Principle][ocp].

 Immutable Objects
 -----------

 Special Case Objects
 -----------

 Optional Objects
 -----------

 Avoiding Switch Statements
 -----------

 Chaining
 -----------

 Overall
 -----------